Super Bowl VII: Super Bowl pregame news and notes

 Allen had a reputation for spying on opponents.
 A school overlooked the Rams facility that the NFL designated as the Dolphins practice field, so the Dolphins found a more secure field at a local community college.
 Dolphins employees inspected the trees every day for spies.

 Miami cornerback Tim Foley, a future broadcaster who was injured and would not play in Super Bowl VII, was writing daily stories for a Miami newspaper and interviewed George Allen and his players, provoking charges from Allen that Foley was actually spying for Shula.

 Allen was extremely uptight and prickly dealing with the press Super Bowl week, and accused the press of ruining his team's preparation.
 Allen pushed the team so hard in practices that the players joked among themselves that they should have left Allen in Washington.

 During practice the day before Super Bowl VII, the Dolphins' 5'7" 150-pound kicker, Garo Yepremian, relaxed by throwing 30-yard passes to Dave Shula, Don Shula's son.
 During the pregame warmups, he consistently kicked low line drives and couldn't figure out why.

 This was the first Super Bowl in which neither coach wore a tie.
 Shula wore a coat and tie for Super Bowl VI, but wore a white short-sleeved polo shirt for this game, as did Allen.
 For Super Bowl VIII, Shula would wear a sport coat, but with a shirt underneath that was similar to the one he wore in Super Bowl VII.
+This was the warmest Super Bowl on record with a kickoff temperature of 84 F.

+The American flag in the east end of the Coliseum flew at half-mast in memory of former President Harry S. Truman, who died December 26, 1972.
+Richard Nixon declared the traditional 30-day mourning period following the death of a president later that day.